veerathp/sagemaker-workshop-labs/README.md

 ## Prerequisites
 Setup Amazon SageMaker Studio and clone GitHub repository

+Login into the AWS console

+   - Step 1.
+Paste the hash login URL associated to your name in a browser

+   - Step 2.
+Click “AWS Console”, then “Open AWS Console”

+Open Amazon SageMaker Studio
-- Step 1: Login into the AWS console, navigate to Amazon SageMaker service
+   - Step 3.
+Navigate to Amazon SageMaker service.

-- Step 2: Create Amazon SageMaker Studio Session in Oregon (us-west-2) region.
+   - Step 4.
+Create Amazon SageMaker Studio Session in Oregon (us-west-2) region.

-- Step 3: Clone GitHub repository within the Amazon SageMaker Studio.
+Clone GitHub repository within the Amazon SageMaker Studio
+   - Step 5.
 To clone, go to the `File → Terminal` and then run the command below
    ```
   git clone https://github.com/veerathp/sagemaker-workshop-labs.git
    ```